 For an interesting twist on the traditional Mother’s Day bouquet, try a basket full of cupcake flowers.
-These stunning-looking blooms are so easy to decorate that even a four year-old can do it.
-You can bake your favorite cupcake recipe, or if you don’t have time for that – buy cupcakes from the grocery store – and then simply decorate them with diagonally cut mini marshmallows, dipped in colored sugar.
+These stunning blooms are so easy to decorate that even a four-year-old can do it.
+You can bake your favorite cupcake recipe—or if you don’t have time for that, buy cupcakes from the grocery store or a local bakery—then simply decorate them with diagonally cut mini marshmallows, dipped in colored sugar.
 It is as simple as that!

-The video tutorial on the right will show you how to make the marshmallow petals.
-Using this technique, you can create different flowers like daisies, chrysanthemums and sunflowers.
-Place the colorful blooms in a basket to finish off your out-of-the box gift.
-You can be sure that mom will be surprised and impressed.
+The video tutorial below will show you how to make marshmallow petals.
+Using this technique, you can create different flowers like daisies, chrysanthemums, and sunflowers.
+Place the colorful blooms in a basket to finish off your out-of-the-box gift.
+You can be sure that Mom will be both surprised and impressed.

 Another gift that will definitely impress mom on Mother’s Day is this interesting ice cream dessert, served in a flower pot.
-The flower pot is layered with pound cake, ice cream and some Oreo “dirt”.
+The flower pot is layered with pound cake, ice cream, and some Oreo “dirt”.
 The crushed Oreo cookies look just like dirt, by the way.
-The fresh cut flowers are then inserted down a plastic straw, stuck into the cake layer.
+The fresh-cut flowers are then inserted down a plastic straw and stuck into the cake layer.
 If you don’t have an extra flower pot laying around, you can use some inexpensive pot-shaped silicone baking cups.

-Flowers made from strawberries, decorated with chocolate and put together in an elegant bouquet will always be received with sincere appreciation and love on Mother’s Day.
-A gorgeous and realistic-looking roses like the ones from How to Cook That may look complicated to make, but they couldn't be simpler.
+Flowers made from strawberries, decorated with chocolate, and put together in an elegant bouquet will always be received with sincere appreciation and love on Mother’s Day.
+Gorgeous and realistic-looking roses like the ones from How to Cook That may look complicated to make, but they couldn't be simpler.
 Just watch the video and you will see that this is a project almost anyone can handle.